Fair Transit Stop Placement: A Clustering Perspective and Beyond: Preliminaries

 For core, we additionally parameterize the size of a deviating group of agents using multiplicative factor $\alpha$. \begin{definition}[$(\alpha,\beta)$-core] Let $\alpha, \beta \geq 1$.
 A solution $Y \subseteq \mathcal{C}$ is in the \textit{$(\alpha,\beta)$-core} if for every subset of agents $S\subseteq N$ and every transit stop set $T \subseteq \mathcal{C}$ with $|S| \geq \alpha \cdot |T| \cdot \frac{n}{k}$, there exists an agent $i\in S$ such that $\beta \cdot c_i(T) \geq c_i(Y)$. \end{definition}

-When $\beta=1$, the $(\alpha, 1)$-core aligns with the $\beta$-core approximation defined by \citet{BEL25a}.
-The $(\alpha, 1)$-core represents a multiplicative \textit{size approximation} of the core, relaxing the requirement such that a group of agents can deviate and establish $|T|$ transit stops only if its size is at least $\alpha$ times the number of agents who ``deserve" $|T|$ stops.
+When $\beta=1$, the $(\alpha, 1)$-core aligns with the core approximation defined by \citet{BEL25a}, which represents a multiplicative \textit{size approximation}, relaxing the requirement such that a group of agents can deviate and establish $|T|$ transit stops only if its size is at least $\alpha$ times the number of agents who ``deserve" $|T|$ stops.
 Conversely, when $\alpha=1$, the $(1, \beta)$-core introduces a relaxation on individual cost, aligning with the notion of approximate Proportional Fairness (PF) in fair clustering \citep{CFLM19a}.